Blog

 Jun 16, 2025

 Content architecture is a part of information architecture.
 Saul Wurman, who is credited with creating the term ‘information architecture,’ defines the information architect as ‘The individual who organizes the patterns inherent in data, making the complex clear.’
 In content, a content architecture organizes the patterns inherent in content, making the complex clear.
-Content architecture addresses the problem of disorganized, inconsistent, and hard-to-find information.
-Even something as small as a single book has a content architecture.

 Read more